rackerlabs/support-how-to/content/how-to/cloud-files/using-cnames-with-cloud-files-containers/index.md

 A CNAME record links your Cloud Files container to a branded URL that you display instead of a CDN URL.
-For example, you might want to create a CNAME record that links your CDN URL, auch as **https://c186397.r00.cf1.rackcdn.com**, to a shorter or branded URL, such as **https://images.mycompany.com**.
+For example, you might want to create a CNAME record that links your CDN URL, such as **https://c186397.r00.cf1.rackcdn.com**, to a shorter or branded URL, such as **https://images.mycompany.com**.